-Anytime a student is exposed to any health hazard that might compromise or put them at risk (e.g., blood contamination, infectious diseases) a report needs to be filed in the student's record in the program department.
+Anytime a student is exposed to any health hazard that might compromise or put them at risk (e.g., blood contamination, infectious diseases), a report must be filed in the student's record in the program department.

 This is an OSHA requirement.
 A student must report any possible exposure to the preceptor or delegate, however insignificant you might think it is.
 The Program Director or Director of Clinical Education must also be contacted as soon as possible.